Parent Resources

 What to do before, during, and after online lessons

-A sudden switch to online lessons in the middle of a life-altering pandemic isn’t everyone’s ideal learning situation, but some simple measures can be taken to help virtual lessons run smoothly and, dare I say, enjoyably!
-A guide to more in-depth adjustments and optional tech purchases will follow soon!
+A sudden switch to online lessons in the middle of a pandemic isn’t everyone’s ideal learning situation, but some simple measures can be taken to make virtual lessons smooth, enjoyable, and productive.

 Before Enrolling